 Xanax Addiction: Signs and Symptoms

 Benzodiazepines, also called Benzos, are often referred to as sedatives or mild tranquilizers that can affect the neurotransmitter GABA.
-These types of drugs are generally safe for short-term use and are not considered long-term solutions.
+These types of drugs are generally safe for short-term use and are not long-term solutions.
 Side effects of using Xanax are:

 - Sleepiness or insomnia